Austin Symphony Orchestra

 Houston Symphony Orchestra

-Focused on the classical vocal and operatic literature, the collection of Dr. Adams, contains an almost complete run of the private label recordings produced by Edward J. Smith, including “The Golden Age of Opera” series.
+Focused on the classical vocal and operatic literature, the Adams Opera Collection contains an almost complete run of the private label recordings produced by Edward J. Smith, including "The Golden Age of Opera" series.
 Another collecting goal of Dr. Adams was to acquire every broadcast performance of the Metropolitan Opera.
 Dr. Adams also made numerous in-house recordings and thus the collection contains many unique items, especially of vocal recitals by the most significant twentieth-century singers.
 The New Orleans Opera area is strong and some of the material has been released on the Video Arts International label.
-A card index provides limited bibliographical access.

 Irving Feld was a producer of radio dramas that were broadcast nation-wide.
 The series include: The Black Museum, The Detectives, NBC University Theater, Theatre Royal, Suspense, The Queen's Men, The Lives of Harry Lime, Inner Sanctum, and The Scarlet Pimpernel.
 Featured actors include many of the great dramatic personalities of the twentieth century including: Boris Karloff, Angela Lansbury, Deborah Kerr, David Niven, Dinah Shore, Orson Welles, Laurence Olivier, Ralph Richardson, Robert Morley and Michael Redgrave.
-Typed lists provide access to the 1700 tapes.
+Collection includes approximately 1700 reel-to-reel tapes.

 Donated by Joseph Prager in 1995, this collection of 408 recordings features recordings of Jewish cantors.